MatsukSket/ostis-smart-home/README.md

     These commands use CMake to build the C++ problem solver in Release mode.
 The `--preset` option specifies a pre-configured build setup.

 2.  **Build knowledge base:**

+    The knowledge base contains your custom knowledge represented in SC-code.
+It needs to be built before launching the system or after making changes:

     ```sh
     ./sc-machine/bin/sc-builder -i repo.path -o kb.bin --clear